yaroncnk/array-methods-workshop/README.md

 Re-do exercise 1 by first filtering the input array, and then printing the numbers from the filtered array.
 Your code will look something like: `return arr.filter(...).forEach(...)`.

 ## Exercise 3
-Write a function called `filterArray` that takes an array AND a function as arguments.
-Your `filter` function should return a new array that contains only the elements where the passed function returns a truthy value.
+Write a function called `filterArray` that takes a callback function and an array as arguments.
+Your `filterArray` function should return a new array that contains only the elements where the callback function returns true.

-**NOTE**: You are allowed to use `Array.prototype.filter` to answer this question.

-**NOTE 2**: This is a bit of a trick question, the answer is a one-liner :)
+**NOTE**: This is a **trick question**.
+The answer is a one-liner and you are allowed to use `array.filter` :)

 ## Exercise 4
 Write a function called `longestWord` that takes a string as argument, and returns the longest word in the string.
 You should use `Array.prototype.reduce` to do your work.